Pipes of War

 ‘My brother’s got a black belt in karate.’

-‘Alright love, it’s not a competition.’
+‘Alright kid, it’s not a competition.’

 At this point, the girl’s mother came to the door to see who her daughter had been talking to.
 She was not exactly pleased to see it was a man whose face was wrapped in toilet paper.